New Study Requirements

 6. International Research

 Research conducted in foreign countries remains under University purview and guidelines.
 While we do not impose our standards for written documentation on other cultures, we do not relax our standards for ethical conduct of research or a meaningful consent and assent process.
-If you are conducting international research, please refer to SOP 503 and the International Research Guidance link.
+If you are conducting international research, please refer to SOP 503 and our International Research Guidance.

 Researchers should be informed about data security laws that govern each country/region.